Shoot the Bastards out in early June

-In order to comply with current privacy regulations, whether or not you are already on our mailing list, we ask you to fill out the form on the right.
+In order to comply with current privacy regulations, if you haven’t filled out the form on the right to join our mailing list, we ask you to do so.
 It will probably take no more than 30 seconds of your time.
 To thank you, you will be able to download one of our recent short stories, Spirits, that appeared in the Sunshine Noir anthology.

 Thank you so much for your support.